stressors

 Stress in the city leaves us geared up to confront danger.
 The risks of crowds and fast moving vehicles are almost impossible to assess in the milliseconds available as they flash by.
 These are potentially deadly.
 Most civilians cope by suppressing their natural stress response, just as soldiers learn to suppress their survival instincts after being taught the reflex of advancing into incoming fire.

-Urban living also plays out against a backdrop of low level stressors like noise, overwork, poverty, bullying, isolation, and media violence that have a slow cumulative effect.
+Urban living plays out against a backdrop of low level stressors like noise, overwork, poverty, bullying, isolation, and media violence that have a slow cumulative effect.